OctopusDeploy/blog/blog/2020-07/introducing-linux-docker-image/index.md

 ## Adding deployment targets

-In additional to cloud deployments, on-premises deployments are support through the [Linux versions of Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle).
+In additional to cloud deployments, self-hosted deployments are support through the [Linux versions of Tentacle](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle).
 Both DEB and RPM packages are provided, or you can download Tentacle as a standalone archive.

 Of course you can still connect Windows Tentacles to the Linux version of Octopus if you need to manage deployments and operations across operating systems.